-- The chemical properties of cement are produced by the silicates (belite, Alite) whereas the last two chemicals are essential for the liquid phase in the production process inside the kiln.
+The chemical properties of cement are produced by silicates (belite, Alite) whereas the last two chemicals are essential for the liquid phase in the production process inside the kiln.

-- The working principle of hydraulic cement is based on the process of hydration of cement, which means the cement mix hardens when water is added to it.
+The working principle of hydraulic cement relies on the cement hydration process which means the cement mix hardens when water is added to it.

-- Some chemicals agents present in hydraulic cement state the reactions due to the application of water, which causing the mixture to set & harden very quickly with reducing the curing time of cement mix.
+Some chemical agents present in hydraulic cement state the reactions due to the application of water, which causes the mixture to set & harden very quickly reducing the curing time of cement mix.

-- The properties of these chemical agents make hydraulic cement impervious to water damage and to prevent the repaired surface from chemical attacks.
+The properties of these chemical agents make hydraulic cement impervious to water damage and prevent the repaired surface from chemical attacks.

-- Hence, hydraulic cement is more preferable for the construction of structures in close contact with or submerged in a water body or contact with the seawater.
+Therefore, This cement is mostly used for concrete construction work which is submerged in a water body or in contact with the seawater.

 Dicalcium silicate+water→ calcium silicate hydrate+other chemical products

-- After these reactions, calcium silicate hydrate is the main product, has a network of short fibers that increases the strength of the cement mix greatly and also making the surface water-tight.
+After these reactions, calcium silicate is the prime product, which has a network of short fibers that enhance the strength of the cement mix greatly and also make the surface water-tight.

 Suitability of Hydraulic Cement for Construction

-The right kind of cement is to be chosen based on the nature of the construction and development work.
+The right kind of cement is to be chosen based on the construction nature and development work.
 Various mixes of hydraulic cement contain changing proportions of chemical components to suit specific necessities.

-- Any excess water left in mix should be removed before application
+- Any excess water left in a mix should be removed before application

 - Now, apply hydraulic cement for repair work where it is required.

 The hydraulic cement mix should be applied on the surface as fast as possible.